QuackHack-McBlindy/DuckDuckFind/README.md

 - **Custom Scraping:** Perform configurable web scraping from within the web UI,features include file format output, scheduling annd creation of an EPG service and full management of it.
 - **Display:** A endpont designed specifically for displaying results when searcing for personal images or if you prefer, you can output graphs from stock queries.
-- **Link & Conenct Services:** Connect other services or intents.
+- **Link & Conenct Services:** Connect other services.
 Define and configure trigger words for services, and safely store their API tokens from within the web UI - following security best practice.

 ## **Getting Started**